 “We will be continuing our drive, as one of the leading lone worker solution providers within the UK, to educate people on the range and affordability of our services.
 We are looking forward to hearing from you, and understanding your concerns, to allow is to continue developing flexible solutions that help to protect lone workers from all industries.”

 LONEALERT protects staff who work alone, remotely or in vulnerable situations.
 We use complex patented technology written by our in-house development team at Advance IT.
 These solutions include our Access Range with the LONEALERT smartphone app, text in service and our check call.
-The app is available on Android, iPhone and Windows.
+The lone worker app is available on Android, iPhone and Windows.
 Our BS8484 Certified products offer check-in and check-out features, GPS positions, panic alerts and more.
 The LONEALERT Instant Range raises the alarm when you can’t with the built-in Man Down feature which automatically detects falls and trips.
 With even more diverse and customisable solutions in the LONEALERT Plus Range we have a solution to suit your business and the needs of your lone workers.
+We take lone worker alarms to the next level.